celestiaorg/docs/developers/optimism.md

 This example is for Mainnet Beta.
-You can modify the `da:` section of your `$HOME/optimism/ops-bedrock/docker-compose.yml` for your specific use, simiarly to the example below:
+You can modify the `da:` section of your `$HOME/optimism/ops-bedrock/docker-compose.yml` for your specific use, similarly to the example below:

 ::: warning
 The user in the `docker-compose.yml` is the `root` user,